nuagenetworks/nuage-metroae/Documentation/SETUP.md

 That's it!
 Container configuration data and logs will now appear in the newly created `/opt/metroae` directory.
 Documentation, examples, deployments, and the ansible.log file will appear in the data directory configured during setup, `/tmp/metroae_data` in our examples, above.
 See [DOCKER.md](DOCKER.md) for specfic details of each command and container management command options.
 Now you're ready to [customize](CUSTOMIZE.md) for your topology.

-Note: You will continue to use the `metroae` script to run commands, but for best results using the container you should make sure your working directory is *not* the root of a nuage-metro git clone workspace.
+Note: You will continue to use the `metroae` script to run commands, but for best results using the container you should make sure your working directory is *not* the root of a nuage-metroaegit clone workspace.
 The `metroae` script can be used for both the container and the git clone workspace versions of MetroAE.
 At run time, the script checks its working directory.
 If it finds that the current working directory is the root of a git cloned workspace, it assumes that you are running locally.
 It will *not* execute commands inside the container.
 When using the container, you should run `metroae` from a working directory other than a git clone workspace.
-For example, if the git clone workspace is `/home/username/nuage/nuage-metro`, you can `cd /home/username/nuage` and then invoke the command as `./nuage-metro/metroae install vsds`.
+For example, if the git clone workspace is `/home/username/nuage/nuage-metroae`, you can `cd /home/username/nuage` and then invoke the command as `./nuage-metroae/metroae install vsds`.

 ### Method Two: Set up Host Environment Using GitHub Clone
 If you prefer not to use a Docker container you can set up your environment with a GitHub clone instead.